CarloMara/qemu-ioctl-hooks/readme.md

 # Appling the patch

 In `qemu_patch` there's a diff with the modifications needed to run the last example.
-This patch is tested only on on `stable-4.1`
+This patch is tested only on `stable-4.1`